inleadmedia/dpl-go/docs/authentication.md

 tool.
 The session data is stored in a cookie encrypted and is only readable server side.
-The session architecture was decided upon as a part of developing the Unilogin login flow which is documented in the XXX ADR.
+The session architecture was decided upon as a part of developing the Unilogin login flow which is documented in an [ADR](https://adr.github.io/) in the docs/architecture section.
 The go session cookie is used for patrons logging in with either Unilogin or Adgangsplatformen and has two major attributes: